KnowingNothing/Domino/testing/tileflow/test/experiments/README.md

 ```sh
 source set-env.sh
 ```

+3. Build TileFlow [C++ repo](https://github.com/pku-liang/TileFlow).
+Make sure `tileflow`'s binary is under your system path.

-3. Change directory to TileFlow Python Interface and setup the environment.
+4. Change directory to TileFlow Python Interface and setup the environment.
 Note that it is important to setup the environment in `tileflow`` directory.
 ```sh
 cd testing/tileflow
 source set-env.sh
 ```

-4. Build TileFlow [C++ repo](https://github.com/pku-liang/TileFlow).
-Make sure the TileFlow root directory is under your home directory so that we can find `~/TileFlow/build/bin`.
+### Reproducing Experiments
+- Experiment on self_attention block/CNN Network
+    - Description: this folder contains the source code to run the experiments described in Figure 9 and Figure 10, which compares different dataflow designs on different hardware platforms using for the self-attention and CNN workloads.
+Every dataflow used in experiment is tuned by TileFlow's searching algorithm.
+    - Running:
+        ```sh
+        python script.py
+        ```
+    - Sample outputs are included in `sample_output`, corresponding to experiments in Fig.9 and Fig.10.
+    - This experiment takes about an hour on a CPU with 112 cores.

-### Self-attention dataflows
+#### Self-attention dataflows
 - layerwise dataflow: `no_fuse_self_attention.py`
     *Usage:*
     ```sh